ton-An/study_swiper/README.md

 A tool that downloads your flashcard decks from StudySmarter (Vaia) to use them offline or import into other apps like Anki!

+> 🚧 **Important: Email/Password Login Only**
+> Currently, only StudySmarter email/password login is supported.
+Social logins (Google, Facebook, Apple) won't work.
+>
+> Workaround: Create a new StudySmarter account using email/password specifically for downloading decks.

 ## 🎯 What does it do?

 This tool lets you: